Unfair dismissal claims are the most common types of claims brought in Employment Tribunals (ET).

 The time limit for bringing a claim for unfair dismissal in the ET is three months less one day from the date of the dismissal.

-If you think you might have been unfairly dismissed and meet the above criteria, please contact us on 0113 350 4030 or complete the contact form for a free telephone consultation.
-Alternatively, why not drop into one of our free clinics on Wednesday’s from 5:30pm until 7:30pm at our offices.
+If you think you might have been unfairly dismissed and meet the above criteria, please contact us on 0113 350 4030 or complete the contact form for a free 30 minute telephone consultation.